gabrielodorcik/gabrielodorcik/README.md

         let age = 2023 - (2003 + 1);
         let profission = "Intern at IBM CIO ServiceNow"
-        const favoriteHobby = "I like to watch Disney movies and I like to sing and to play guitar" const loveTo = "Coffee and Code"
+        const favoriteHobby = "I like to watch Disney movies and I like to sing and to play guitar" let experience = "I have experience with two lectures about programming.
+I love lear and teach!" const loveTo = "Coffee and Code"
         let graduantionCollege = "Second Semester in Technological Analysis and Systems Development";
         const graduationTechnical = "Systems Development Technician";